-E. Ground 3: Claims 2, 11, and 16 are Obvious in Light of Menyhay, Genatempo and Miyahara.
+E. Ground 3: Claims 10 and 15 are Unpatentable Under 35 U.S.C. § 103(a) as Obvious Over Menyhay, Genatempo and Miyahara.

-A POSA would have been motivated to modify the afore-described Menyhay/Genatempo combination in view of the disclosure of Miyahara in recognition of the fact that a single-turn threading arrangement is within the knowledge of a POSA.
+A POSA would have been motivated to modify the Menyhay/Genatempo combination with Miyahara in recognition of the fact that a single-turn threading arrangement is within the knowledge of a POSA.
 (Ex.
-1002, ¶92-95).
-Miyahara discloses that a disinfecting and protective cap may be securely adhered to a connector with a rotation that is less than one full rotation of the cap, confirming that the threading in the aforementioned combinations may be sized to have a length less than the internal circumference of the cap.
+1002, ¶¶92-95).
+Miyahara discloses that a disinfecting and protective cap may be securely adhered to a connector with a rotation that is less than one full rotation of the cap, confirming that the threading in the aforementioned combinations may be smaller than the internal circumference of the cap.
 (Ex.
-1009, ¶\$55-56, Fig. 3).
+1009, ¶¶55-56, Fig. 3).

-A POSA would understand that the length of the threads of the Menyhay/Genatempo combination would be modifiable to a variety of lengths as dictated by the specific circumstances of an application.
+A POSA would understand that the length of the threads of the Menyhay/Genatempo combination could be modified as dictated by the circumstances of an application.
 (Ex.
-1002, ¶92-95).
-In particular, because of the seal in that combination, the thread length need not be sufficiently long to prevent liquid from escaping, as the seal already provides this function.
+1002, ¶¶92-95).
+Because of the seal in that combination, the thread length need not prevent liquid from escaping, as the seal already provides this function.
 (Ex.
 1002, ¶94).
 A POSA would also understand that threading with a shorter length reduces the number of rotations needed to advance the cap onto the connector.
-(Ex.
-1002, ¶04).
+(Id.).
 A reduced number of rotations makes the product easier to use for patients and health care providers.
-(Ex.
-1002, ¶94).
+(Id.).

 Miyahara depicts guide protrusion 42, which mates with guide groove 13, and the screw action generated between the two causes the advancement of patient side connector 1 and cap 3.
 (Ex.
 1009, ¶¶55-56, Fig. 3).
-Miyahara confirms that a rotational distance greater than the inner circumference of the inner cavity is not necessary for advancement, and that sufficient cleaning can occur with threading that is shorter (and therefore requiring less rotational movement) than the internal circumference.
+Miyahara confirms that a rotational distance greater than the inner circumference of the inner cavity is not necessary for advancement and that sufficient cleaning can occur with threading that is shorter (and therefore requiring less rotational movement) than the internal circumference.
 (Ex.
 1002, ¶95).

 The rotational distance required by Miyahara would suggest to a POSA that shorter threads should be used in the combination of Menyhay/Genatempo to reduce the number of rotations necessary to fully adhere the cap to the patient access line.
-(Ex.
-1002, ¶95).
+(Id.).

-As discussed above, claim 1 is obvious in view of Menyhay and Genatempo.
-Miyahara depicts guide protrusion 42 which mates with guide groove 13, and the screw action generated between the two causes the advancement of patient side connector 1 and cap 3.
+As discussed above, Claim 9 is obvious in view of Menyhay and Genatempo.
+Miyahara depicts guide protrusion 42 which mates with guide grove 13, and the screw action generated between the two causes the advancement of patient side connector 1 and cap 3.
 (Ex.
 1009, ¶¶55-56).
-Miyahara confirms that a rotational distance greater than the inner circumference of the inner cavity is not necessary for advancement or for coupling, and that sufficient cleaning can occur with threading that is shorter (and therefore requiring less rotational movement) than the internal circumference.
+Miyahara confirms that a rotational distance greater than the inner circumference of the inner cavity is not necessary for advancement or for coupling and that sufficient cleaning can occur with threading that is shorter (and therefore less rotational movement) than the internal circumference.
 (Ex.
 1002, ¶¶44, 95).
-As such, the selection of the length of threading in the combination of Menyhay and Genatempo is a design choice, as evidenced by Miyahara.
+As such, the selection of the length of threading in the combination of Menyhay and Genatempo is a design choice as evidenced by Miyahara.